An Educator’s Dream Come True

 The Acer Chromebook Tab 10 comes with Google Play integration, which means access to an almost unlimited pool of various apps—from games, to accessibility, all the way to productivity and education.
 Not only is the tablet compatible with Google Play apps, most of them can also be used offline, which means students can easily work on their assignments while being on the move.

-The price of the tablet is set at $329, placing it in the same price range as an entry-level Apple iPad.
-Although there’s a more affordable iPad available, there’s one big difference.
-The lower-priced iPad doesn’t have a stylus, and if you need one, you will be charged an extra $99.
+The price of the tablet is in the same range of an entry-level Apple iPad, although there’s one major difference.
+Even though you can find an iPad cheaper, it doesn’t come with a stylus, and if you need one, you will be charged an extra $99.
 This might not seem that much of a deal breaker, but that stylus will need a separate battery and regular charging.
 With Acer’s Chromebook Tab 10, the stylus, in addition to being integrated and branded by Wacom, doesn’t need charging, so that’s definitely a win for Acer.

 If you’re looking for education-focused hardware, the Acer Chromebook Tab 10 is currently the one to beat and sales have been looking good.
 This shows going in the direction of the Chrome OS is a great move.